The Kingston Trio

 and more!

-The Trio released 19 albums that made Billboard’s Top 100, 14 of which ranked in the top 10, and five of which hit the number 1 spot.
-Four of the group’s LPs charted among the 10 top-selling albums for five weeks in November and December 1959, a record unmatched for more than 50 years, and the group still ranks in the all-time lists of many of Billboard’s cumulative charts, including those for most weeks with a number 1 album, most total weeks charting an album, most number 1 albums, most consecutive number 1 albums, and most top ten albums.
+The Trio released 19 albums that reached Billboard’s Top 100, including 14 in the Top 10 and five that soared to No. 1.
+In an extraordinary moment in music history, four of their LPs were simultaneously ranked among Billboard’s 10 best-selling albums for five consecutive weeks in November and December 1959—a record that stood unmatched for more than 50 years.
+Their legacy continues to endure, with the group still ranking on Billboard’s all-time charts for most weeks with a No. 1 album, most total weeks charting, most No. 1 albums, most consecutive No. 1 albums, and most Top 10 albums.

 MIKE MARVIN BIO